adjust/xamarin_sdk/doc/android/android.md

 	![][add_gps_to_app]

-3. After you have added Google Play Services to your Android app project, your `Components` and `Packages` folders content should look like this:
+3. After you have added Google Play Services to your Android app project, the contents of your `Components` and `Packages` folders should look like this:

 	![][gps_added]

 ### 5. Add permissions

-In `Properties` folder open the `AndroidManifest.xml` of your Android app project.
-Add the INTERNET permission if it's not present already.
+In `Properties` folder, open the `AndroidManifest.xml` of your Android app project.
+Add the INTERNET permission if it's not already there.

 ![][permission_internet]